TradeSgnl Logo

 Pips: Standard pip calculation for Forex pairs (accounts for 5-digit vs 4-digit brokers)

-Trade Retry Count: Number of times the EA will automatically retry failed trade operations (market orders, pending orders, closures, modifications).
+Trade Retry Count: Number of times the EA will automatically retry failed trade operations.
 Set to 3 by default for optimal reliability.
 Set to 0 to disable retry functionality.

 Volume Settings